Municipality of Lorne

 The Municipality of Lorne (Municipalité de Lorne) is a rural municipality (RM) in the Canadian province of Manitoba.

 History

-The RM was created on January 1, 2015 via the amalgamation of the RM of Lorne and the villages of Notre-Dame-de-Lourdes and Somerset.
+The Municipality of Lorne, formerly known as the Rural Municipality of Lorne, was created on January 1, 2015 via the amalgamation of the RM of Lorne and the villages of Notre-Dame-de-Lourdes and Somerset.
 It was formed as a requirement of The Municipal Amalgamations Act, which required that municipalities with a population less than 1,000 amalgamate with one or more neighbouring municipalities by 2015.
 The Government of Manitoba initiated these amalgamations in order for municipalities to meet the 1997 minimum population requirement of 1,000 to incorporate a municipality.
+The RM of Lorne was originally incorporated as a rural municipality on February 14, 1880.